Ten things I’d love to change

 For example, no more regulations stating that a given number of credit points = 3000 words.
 Such ‘equivalences’ encourage low-level ‘word-spinning’, and give advantage to students who are good at ‘waffling’, and disadvantage students who are learning in a 2nd language.
-Shorter word-constrained tasks (such as a 200-word – exactly – summary, or a 150-word argument against something, or a 300-work review of three sources, and so on) generate student work (and thinking) of a higher quality, and take far less time to mark, and make marking much more reliable, and just about eliminate plagiarism possibilities.
+Shorter word-constrained tasks (such as a 200-word – exactly – summary, or a 150-word argument against something, or a 300-work review of three sources, and so on) generate student work (and thinking) of a higher quality, and take far less time to assess, and make assessment much more reliable, and just about eliminate plagiarism possibilities.

 This is because students need formative feedback so much more than just end-point marks or grades, so that the standard of their end-point learning is far higher than it would otherwise be.
 In other words, when there’s too much summative assessment, we may manage to test what students have learned, but restrict what they might have learned.

-Peer observation would become mandatory
+(G) Peer observation of teaching should become mandatory

 To me, peer observation does not have to be peer review.
 The latter is great when both parties want it, but there’s no threat to simple observation – learning from others.

-Standard module-evaluation forms would be banned!
+(H) Standard module-evaluation forms should be banned!

-Everyone would be required to spend some time teaching students and assessing their work
+(J) All HODs, and managers in Universities and Colleges should be required to spend some time teaching students and assessing their work

-I don’t believe anyone should be employed in managerial positions (or bureaucratic positions) without knowing what it’s like to work with students, as students change quite rapidly in higher education nowadays.
+I don’t believe anyone should be employed in managerial positions (or bureaucratic positions) without knowing what it’s like to work with students, as students change quite rapidly in higher education nowadays, with a step-change being forced by the pandemic of 2020-1..
 That said, many senior managers already make sure that they keep in contact with the most important aspect of higher education – students themselves.